Red Snapper A Saltwater Gamefish

 On occasion, while trolling we do catch a red snapper that has come close to the surface for some odd reason.
 If it’s not during the open legal few days, we properly take the fish off the hook and send them back to the depths of where they come from.
 Each year there is usually two, three-day weekends that red snapper fishing is open.
 Those weekends are typically in August which is a great time of the year to catch red snapper.
 Keep your eye out for the annual designated open days on the East Coast.
-Make sure to book your Orlando deep sea fishing charters trip in advance for some fabulous bottom fishing with us.
+Make sure to book your Port Canaveral fishing charters trip in advance for some fabulous bottom fishing with us.

 Red Snapper, American Red Snapper